Portugal – First imPressions and charming countryside

 As most of the visitors, we started our adventure from the capital city Lisbon.
-We stayed couple of days in a hostel few kilometers out of city center, and mostly just walked around admiring the pretty, colorful buildings, clean and green parks and the relaxed atmosphere.
-In April the summer season hasn’t started yet, but still there was a lot of international guests in the city center.
-It was actually somewhat weird to be surrounded with so many tourists after traveling for so long during off-season.
-But I guess we just have to get used to people taking holiday selfies and sightseeing tour double-deckers again, as the summer and holiday season in Europe is ahead of us.
-In Lisbon there also are fancy-looking rickshaws for sightseeing tours, and of course the famous tram line 28 that serves mostly just tourist nowadays, passing through the most famous districts of the city.
-We didn’t hop in, but might do that later.
-At least taking a picture of one of those cute, old and yellow trams is a must when in Lisbon.
+We stayed for a couple of days in a hostel few kilometres out of city center, and mostly just walked around admiring the pretty, colorful buildings, clean and green parks and the relaxed atmosphere.
+In April the summer season hasn’t started yet, but still there was surprisingly lot of international guests in the city center.
+It was actually somewhat weird to be surrounded with so many tourists again, after traveling for a long time during off-season.
+I guess we just have to get used to people taking holiday selfies and to sightseeing-tour double-deckers again, as the summer and holiday season in Europe is almost here.
+In Lisbon there also are fancy-looking rickshaws for sightseeing tours, and of course the famous tram line 28, that serves mostly just tourists nowadays, passing through the most famous districts of the city.
+We didn’t hop in, but might do that later when we’ll return to Lisbon.
+At least taking a picture of one of those cute, old, yellow trams is a must when in town.

-However, we decided to move outside the city soon to get some work done before traveling around.
-It's also easier to find reasonable priced accommodations options outside the capital; in Lisbon we had to pay almost 30 euros for a double room in a hostel.
-So we stayed for few days in an Airbnb in small Paco de Arcos, just a short train ride west from Lisbon along the coastline.
+It would have been nice to explore Lisbon for longer, but we decided to move outside the city to get some work done before traveling around the country.
+It’s easier to find reasonable priced accommodation options outside the capital; in Lisbon we had to pay almost 30 euros for a double room in a hostel.
+So we stayed for few days in an Airbnb room in small Paco de Arcos, just a short train ride west from Lisbon along the coastline.
 We had plans to visit Cascais and Sintra from there, but as the weather was wet and chilly, we saved that for later and focused more on working.
 To balance all that laptop time we went running along the coastline, to the gorgeous Parque dos Poetas and to historical center of neighboring Oeiras.

 After Paco de Arcos we also stayed few days in Amora, a small town next to Seixal south from Lisbon, also just a short train ride away.
 Alternatively, it’s nice and easy to cross the Tagus river by ferry from Cais do Sodre terminal to Cacilhas in Almada.
 From Cacilhas you can continue south using metro and train.
-Public transportation in Lisbon and to neighboring towns is very organized, punctual and affordable, more about that will follow in separate post about Lisbon.
+Public transportation in Lisbon and to neighboring towns is very organized, punctual and affordable.

 Charmed by the Portuguese countryside